Your complete cold, flu and COVID-19 shopping guide

 The last thing you want to do when you’re feeling sick is go out to pick up medication or chicken noodle soup.
 That's why it’s a good idea now to make sure you have all the right supplies at home.
 So, if you do get sick, you can focus on what's most important: resting and recovering.

 Here are the essential over-the-counter (OTC) items to stock up on.
-And as always, talk to your primary care provider (PCP) before taking any OTC medications if you have any chronic health problems.
+And as always, talk to your primary care provider (PCP) before taking any OTC medicines if you have any chronic health problems.

 What to have in your medicine cabinet